You have questions?

 No

 COMIRNATY has been tested in multiple clinical trials with a demonstrated safety profile.
 Serious risks can include severe allergic reactions, myocarditis (inflammation of the heart muscle), or pericarditis (inflammation of the lining outside the heart).
-Some people may faint after vaccination and people with weakened immune systems may have a reduced immune response.
+Some people may faint after vaccination, and people with weakened immune systems may have a reduced immune response.

-Common side effects in people 12 years of age and older include pain, swelling or redness where the shot is given, tiredness (fatigue), headaches, chills, muscle and/or joint pain, and fever.
-Learn more about safety.
+Common side effects in people 5 years of age and older include pain, swelling or redness where the shot is given, tiredness (fatigue), headaches, chills, muscle and/or joint pain, and fever.

 These may not be all the possible side effects of COMIRNATY.
 Ask your healthcare provider about any side effects that concern you.